Agoric/documentation/main/ertp/api/amount-math.md

 Return the `brand` the `amountMath` works on.

-An `amountMath` has a many-to-one association with a `brand`, established when both are created by `makeIssuerKit()`.
 The association cannot be broken or changed;
-a particular `amountMath` will always and only be used on `amounts` with its initially associated `brand`.
+a particular `amountMath` will always and only be used on `amounts` that have its initially associated `brand`.

 ```js